doodboard/tutorial/README.md

 * [Flux](https://en.wikipedia.org/wiki/Flux_(metallurgy)#Soldering) for certain techniques and making your job easier.
 * [Wire cutters](https://en.wikipedia.org/wiki/Diagonal_pliers) that are flush-cutting.
 Flush-cutting is preferred as this will make it easier to get the cuts you need.

+### Optional

+* If you want to customize the firmware, you will likely need to learn more about QMK.
+Please check out the [QMK documentation](https://docs.qmk.fm/) as that is out of scope of this tutorial.

 <br />
 <br />